CDLUC3/mrt-doc/design/queue-2023/data.md

 - Use a standard JSON library (not the Merritt Core library)
 - A JSON schema should exist to validate the payload
 - Schema validation should only be applied during system testing

+#### Final vs Volatile data fields
+- As we write to zookeeper, should be distinguish our static fields (submitter, file name) from the volatile fields (status, space_needed, last update)?